 What we like about the worm tower is how easy it is to make and use.
 This is a simple and clean way to dispose of kitchen scraps while feeding our gardens at the same time.

 Here is the video that got us started with our own worm towers.
 It’s only 2 minutes and it has some good graphics.

 And by the way, is there any reason that drilling a bunch of holes in an old 5-gallon bucket and sinking that into the ground would not work as well?
-One would just want to be sure it is mulched heavily over winter to prevent freezing the worms.
+One would just want to be sure it is mulched heavily over winter to prevent the worms from freezing.
 And the lid is bigger (a bit more unsightly?) but one could cover that with a potting base and put a nice potted plant on top of that for looks!
 What other variations might there be on this theme?
 And what other materials might we use besides plastics?